-Jews were not of a mind to write off the four score years.
-Sophacles summed up the despairing world view when he had a chorus chant: "Not to be born is, past all prizing, best, but, when a man has seen the light, this is next best by far, that with all speed he should go to the place from whence he came."
+The Greeks had a word for this attitude.
+Ascesis described the deliberate cutting back of appetites and hopes which is adopted by those who want to escape the disappointment of caring and losing.
+Ascesis says I am not going to allow myself to want desperately because I will only be frustrated since I can never have all I want.
+I won't let myself love fully or have children because I don't want to give over hostages to fortune.
+The question then is this: given our world as it is, the reasonable expectation that next year's headlines will be as fearsome in their own way as this year's, how will we find joy in the days shead?
+Our ancestors dreamed the impossible dream but recognized that until the Messiah comes life will go on pretty much as we know it.
+What hope then for us?
+Jews were not of a mind to write off a via dolorosa, a time of trial and burden, as a possibility Sophocles summed up the despairing world view when he had a chorus chant: "Not to be born is, past all prizing, best, but, when a man has seen the light, this is next best by far, that with all speed he should go to the place from whence he came."
 Contrast the Psalmist's enthusiasm: "Happy are we.
 How happy our lot.
 How pleasant our situation."
-Among the new ideas which Israel's prophets put forward was a Messianic vision of a good life in a Promised Land.
-The good earth, God's creation, was designed to support a decent social order.
+The eruption of religious insight among a small con-Federation of semi-nomads who lived in the distant provinces of West Asia and not in the well-known imperial and cultural centers, is one of the great mysteries of history.
+Israel's transvaluation of conventional religious ideas was revolutionary in every respect.
+Among the new ideas which Israel's prophets put forward was a messianic vision of the hope of a good life here on earth.
+The good earth.
+God's creation, was designed to support a decent social order.
 Jews were encouraged to find in themselves and in their world the real possibilities which are here.
 Life is brief and bruising, but there are hopes that do come true and the view is often breathtaking.
 Judaism despaired neither of man nor of life.
+If there is any particular

-There is the joy of service, simha shel mitzvah; the joy of love, "the rejoicing of bride and groom"; the joy of being a person of quality, "happy is the man who has not followed the way of the sinner"; the joy of the Sabbath.
+Jewish idea of redemption, it is that the challenge is bracing and not beyond us.
+There is the joy of service, simhe shel mitzvah; the joy of love, "the rejoicing of bride and groom"; the joy of being a person of quality, "happy is the man who has not followed the way of the sinner"; the joy of the Sabbath.
 There was a requirement that the Jew say a blessing for each meal, each purchase, each day, each drink, on seeing a beautiful view or a beautiful woman, literally number his blessings.
 Happy occasions were not to be piled on top of each other, but separated and separately savored.
-Among the Hassidim it was a mitzvah to banish sadness for it caused a "narrowing of the spirit" and made it difficult for anyone to love God.
+Among the Hasidim it was a mitzvah to banish sadness for it caused a "narrowing of the spirit," making it difficult for anyone to love God and to sense the possibility in our experiences.